martinsgmx/minimal-mistakes/_posts/2018-08-25-arduino-cli-arm-rpi.md

 Global variables use 208 bytes (10%) of dynamic memory, leaving 1840 bytes for local variables.
 Maximum is 2048 bytes.
 ```

-> NOTE: The parameter on arduino:avr:<\board> needs to be replaced for your Arduino board version!
+> NOTE: The parameter: arduino:avr:<\board> needs to be replaced by your Arduino board version!

 Attach Arduino board and upload your code: